Parenting Through Crisis: Supporting Children Two to Five Through Racism, Violence and Family Separation

 This resource provides thoughts and guidelines for talking about the complex issues of racism and equality in age-appropriate ways with children aged two to five years of age.

 Television and radio news, social media, and neighborhood conversations are often dominated by violence, conflict, and social injustice.
-These can include racism, police violence, and, increasingly, immigration enforcement and deportations.
-Some children are also seeing or hearing about families being separated at airports or borders, or worrying that someone they love may be taken away.
+These can include racism, police violence, and immigration policy shifts and deportations.
 Adults across the nation continue to try to make sense of what is happening, and parents face the added challenge of figuring out how to talk about these complex and painful issues with children.

 While we hope that children don’t fully understand what’s going on, even very young children pick up on our emotions, especially fear, sadness, and anger.
 They look to adults to help them make sense of their world.